Ramhan Island by Eagle Hills – New Exclusive Resort in Abu Dhabi

 The Holy Month of Ramadan is considered to be the month of generosity, and malls across the Emirati capital create special activities for its visitors from year to year, as well as discounts for local and international brands.

-To get up-to-date information regarding Ramadan 2023 offers and sales, you should monitor the websites and social networks of the shopping malls.
+To get up-to-date information regarding Ramadan 2024 offers and sales, you should monitor the websites and social networks of the shopping malls.

 Amazon.ae is a perfect online marketplace with grocery items, books, electronics, products for personal care and much more.
-With Amazon Prime, customers will be able to get exclusive 24-hour early access to all Ramadan deals with Prime delivery which will be free of charge for same and next-day deliveries.
+With Amazon Prime, customers will be able to get discounts of up to 50% off and exclusive 24-hour early access to all Ramadan deals with Prime delivery.

 Note: To get the maximum benefit, spend time on comparing prices on different websites offering the same goods before making a purchase.
 This can be applied to clothes, electronics, furniture, grocery items and much more.
 You will also be able to find the best offers with the help of special websites publishing information about Ramadan sales and promotions.